eurostat/happyGISCO/README.md

 * an `Area`: a simple vector geometry () in the sense of _GISCO_ services expressed as a dictionary, *i.e.*, structured like the JSON file returned by the  `GISCO` geocoding or reverse geocoding services,
 * a `NUTS`: the vector geometry representing a NUTS area expressed as a dictionary, *i.e.*, structured like the JSON file returned by the  `GISCO` `findnuts` services.

-One can for instance declare a specific location, and run any of the supported methods (for a quick check of the distance calculations, have a look at [this](https://www.timeanddate.com/worldclock/distanceresult.html?p1=195&p2=133) for instance):
+One can for instance declare a specific location, and run any of the supported methods (for a quick check of the geodesic distance calculation, have a look at [this](https://www.timeanddate.com/worldclock/distanceresult.html?p1=195&p2=133) for instance):

 ```python
 >>> from happygisco import features